-Students in all sections of this course will be required to do the following:
+Students in all sections of this course will be required to:

 - 1. Complete required reading and posted assignments on Canvas prior to the start of the scheduled class or lab. - 2.
 Attend and participate in all classroom, simulation, and lab learning activities. - 3.
-Comply with all rules and regulations as outlined in the current Vocational Nursing Student Handbook, Panola College Catalog and Pathfinder. - 4.
-In the event of an emergency or announced campus closure due to a natural disaster or pandemic and instruction changes to follow alternate operations, students may be required to join and participate in ZOOM classes at scheduled class time for the semester.
-Students will complete and submit all online assignments as instructed through the Canvas course.
+Compliance with all rules and regulations as outlined in the current Vocational Nursing Student Handbook, Panola College Catalog and Pathfinder.